What is RCIA? What are the Steps?

 The Fifth Joy of Preparing Candidates: Anticipation

 It is easy to go through the motions.
 It is easy to receive the Sacraments in a mundane way without thought.
-For example, how many of us let our mine wander in Mass or neglect daily prayer time?
-How many of us go to Confession out a sense of obligation without true, deep contrition?
+For example, how many of us let our minds wander in Mass or neglect daily prayer time?
+How many of us go to Confession out of a sense of obligation without true, deep contrition?
 How many of us send our children to the parish to be Confirmed because that is just what we do as Catholics?

 The mentality of going through the motions is utterly destroyed by participation in the Rite of Christian Initiation of Adults.
 In RCIA, everything is new.
 I should say, rather, that everything is ancient.
 Yet, for these people, this is the first time they are experiencing Baptism, Confirmation, Eucharist, using sacramentals, praying the rosary or Divine Mercy Chaplet.

 Everything is ever ancient and ever new.
-This is true not just for the candidates but for you and I as well.
+This is true not just for the candidates but for you and me as well.
 The greatest joy of RCIA, for me as a catechist, is the reminder that God is not done with me yet and there is always more to learn.
-Every beautiful encounter with God through the devotions, Sacraments, and customs of His Church bring life meaning and a fullness that cannot be found apart from Christ.
+Every beautiful encounter with God through the devotions, Sacraments, and customs of His Church brings life meaning and a fullness that cannot be found apart from Christ.
 This should thrill us and fill us with anticipation.